cslarsen/gameboy/PROGRESS.md

 run forever.
 Breaking in the debugger, I saw what was happening: The boot code was waiting for the next screen frame!
 That means it's time to implement the hardware I/O registers.

+Started implementing the video display driver.
+Currently, it just draws rubbish, but at least something is happening!